sayantanauddy/hierarchical_bipedal_controller/README.md

 is to minimize the lateral deviation while walking which may occur due to slippage or due to an imperfect robot model.
 The neural network is trained using the [deep deterministic policy gradient algorithm](https://arxiv.org/pdf/1509.02971.pdf) (a deep reinforcement learning algorithm).
 This work was carried out using the [NICO humanoid robot](https://www.inf.uni-hamburg.de/en/inst/ab/wtm/research/neurobotics/nico.html).

 ![Walking patterns](nico_walk_8frames_wtmpc_af1_paper.png)
+*Snapshots of the NICO robot walking using the proposed controller*

 ![Correction of deviation](WalkingPatterns_paper.png)
+*The hierarchical controller can minimize the lateral deviation, even in the presence of systematic and non-systematic errors.*

 ## Note